Grants Analyst I, College of Engineering Business Office

 - Financial and budget planning experience required.

 - Ability to interpret, adapt and apply guidelines and procedures.

-- Ability to communicate effectively with a wide range of constituents on a variety of research management and financial topics.
+- Ability to communicate effectively with a wide range of constituents on a variety of research management topics.

 Notice of Non-Discrimination, Equal Opportunity and Affirmative Action